Using the selection toolbar

 - Scaling.

-In addition to these tools, the choice of the frame of reference can be done among several options:
+In addition to these tools, the choice of the transform reference can be done among several options:

 - World: the tangent space at the gizmo position on the planet;